 The word stress in English originally meant "stress, tension".
-In many languages (including Czech), the word stress has become a synonym for psychic stress in a phase when it is already unpleasant - mental stress in the exhaustion phase.
-This text does not deal with acute psychological stress.
+In many languages (including Czech), the word stress has become a synonym for psychic stress at a stage when it is already unpleasant - mental stress in the exhaustion phase.
+This text does not deal with acute mental stress.
 If you suffer from acute psychological stress , try to check out here.

 Selye's contribution - from stress to theoretical medicine

-Jánosz (Hans) Selye introduced the word stress into the general consciousness in 1936 by the article "A syndrome produced by various nocuous agents" ( Nature ).
-Selye has developed the theory of generalized stress and described the so-called generalized adaptation syndrome - a non-specific hormonal reaction in which the organism reacts to various stressful stimuli uniformly by spilling out adrenaline, noradrenaline and cortisol.
+Jánosz (Hans) Selye introduced the word stress into the general consciousness in 1936 by the article "A Syndrome Produced by Various Nightuous Agents" ( Nature ).
+Selye has developed a theory of generalized stress and described a so-called generalized adaptation syndrome - a non-specific hormonal reaction in which the organism reacts to various stressful stimuli uniformly by spilling out adrenaline, noradrenaline and cortisol .
 Cortisol is considered to be a stress hormone.
 Adrenaline (epinephrine) and noradrenaline (norepinephrine) are considered as "attack and escape hormones".

 In this example, Selye understood that the norms of physiology and medicine could be generalized.
 It's not as easy as physics, but it's possible.
 Selye has therefore tried to generalize the definition of health, homeostasis, stress, adaptation range, and so on.
-In doing so he created the basics of the science branch, which he himself called the unified theory of medicine .
-It is a comprehensive, though problematic theory - as well as evolutionary theory in biology, where we have defined definitions of fitness, evolutionary pressure, genetic drift, and so on.
+In doing so, he created the basics of the science sector, which he called the unified theory of medicine .
+It is a complex, though problematic theory - as well as evolutionary theory in biology, where we have defined definitions of fitness, evolutionary pressure, genetic drift, and so on.